Snowplant

 Climate and Terrain

 Don't get caught out on a high altitude exposed mountainside when one of these storms forms up.
-I have postponed crossing open meadows during thunderstorm activity.
+I have postponed crossing open meadows and exposed mountainsides during thunderstorm activity.

 The volcanic terrain along the Sierra's Eastern Flank compliments its dryness.
-The PCT route along the Eastern Slope is dominated by starkly beautiful volcanic features, until you approach the East Fork of the Carson, (South of Ebbetts Pass past Wolf Creek Pass, and 5 miles North of Sonora Pass.) which defines a beautiful interface zone between local pink-hued granites and the surrounding volcanic overlays on the granite.
+The PCT route along the Eastern Slope is dominated by starkly beautiful volcanic features, until we approach the East Fork of the Carson River, (South of Ebbetts Pass past Wolf Creek Pass, and 5 miles North of Sonora Pass.) which presents a beautiful interface zone between local pink-hued granites and the surrounding volcanic overlays bracketing the granite.

-You will trace this interface from the East Fork of the Carson through the Emigrant Wilderness, until you begin climbing to the Boundary of Yosemite National Park at Dorothy Pass.
+We will trace this interface from the East Fork of the Carson through Emigrant Wilderness, until we begin climbing to the Boundary of Yosemite National Park at Dorothy Pass.
 From there it's all granite, all the way to Tuolumne Meadows.

 top of page

-If you are hiking North from Lake Alpine on the Tahoe to Yosemite Trail to the Carson Pass, you will need to obtain your permit from the Calaveras Ranger District of the Stanislaus National Forest.
-If you depart from Ebbetts Pass for the Carson Pass on the Pacific Crest Trail, you will have to contact the Carson Ranger district of the Toiyabe National Forest for your permit.
+If we are hiking North from Lake Alpine on the Tahoe to Yosemite Trail to the Carson Pass, we will need to obtain our permit from the Calavaras Ranger District of the Stanislaus National Forest.
+If we depart from Ebbetts Pass for the Carson Pass on the Pacific Crest Trail, we will have to contact the Carson Ranger district of the Toiyabe National Forest for our permit.

 The Pacific Crest Trail South from Carson Pass

-Shortly after departing Carson Pass you will be entering the Toiyabe National Forest, within which you remain as you backpack across the Eastern Sections of the Mokelumne Wilderness to Ebbetts Pass, and on to the Sonora Pass.
+Shortly after departing Carson Pass we will be entering the Toiyabe National Forest, within which we remain as we backpack across the Eastern Sections of the Mokelumne Wilderness to Ebbetts Pass, and further South on down to the Sonora Pass.

-Both the Southbound Pacific Crest and Tahoe to Yosemite trails depart the Mokelumne Wilderness at Highway 4, and both shortly enter the Carson-Iceberg Wilderness until Highway 108.
-South of Highway 108 hikers on both routes enter the Emigrant Wilderness of Stanislaus National Forest on their ways to their respective entries into Yosemite.
+South of Highway 108 hikers on both routes enter the Emigrant Wilderness of Stanislaus National Forest on their ways to their respective entry points into Yosemite.

-The Pacific Crest Trail Hiker will enter Yosemite through Dorothy Lake Pass, while the backpacker on the Tahoe to Yosemite enters through Bond Pass, less than a mile South down Jack Main Canyon from Dorothy Lake Pass.
+The Pacific Crest Trail Hiker will enter Yosemite through Dorothy Lake Pass, while the backpacker on the Tahoe to Yosemite enters through Bond Pass, each close to where they join the other for the remainder of our hike down to Tuolumne Meadows.

-Check out this Big Map which highlights the differences between the Tahoe to Yosemite and Pacific Crest Trail routes between Carson Pass and Highway 108.
+Check out this Big Map which highlights the differences between the Tahoe to Yosemite and Pacific Crest Trail routes approaching and departing their Highway 108 trailheads.

 The Pacific Crest Trail